TECARTUS- brexucabtagene autoleucel suspension

 • Your blood cells will be sent to a manufacturing center to make your TECARTUS.

-• Before you get TECARTUS, you will get three days of chemotherapy to prepare your body.
+• Before you get TECARTUS, you will get 3 days of chemotherapy to prepare your body.

 • When your TECARTUS is ready, your healthcare provider will give it to you through a catheter placed into your vein (intravenous infusion).
 The infusion usually takes less than 30 minutes.

-• You will be monitored where you received your treatment daily for at least seven days for patients with MCL and at least 14 days for patients with ALL after the infusion.
+• You will be monitored daily for at least 7 days after the infusion.

-• You should plan to stay close to a certified healthcare facility for at least four weeks after getting TECARTUS.
+• You should plan to stay close to a healthcare facility for at least 2 weeks after getting TECARTUS.
 Your healthcare provider will help you with any side effects that may occur.

 • You may be hospitalized for side effects.
 Your healthcare provider will discharge you if your side effects are under control and it is safe for you to leave the hospital.